-If you want to use someone else's work on your website, you need to get permission from the author or creator of the work.
-Even though technology has made information more accessible to everyone, copyright and trademark laws still apply to Web publishing, and websites are common targets for infringement lawsuits.
+If you want to use someone else's work on your website, you often need to get permission from the author or creator of the work.
+Even though technology has made information more accessible to everyone, copyright and trademark laws still apply to online publishing, and websites are common targets for infringement lawsuits.
 Here are some tips that can help you avoid legal trouble when using other's work on your site.

 1. Assume Others' Work Is Protected